AndreyDyachkov/PowerBI_dashboards/LTV_and_insurance_metrics/README.md

         )
 )
 ```
-GPE calculation:
+Formula:

 GPE = GPW*(the number of days an insurance contract is in effect in the reporting period)/(the total number of days the contract is valid)

+How to calculate:
 1. We need to create a Date table that is not connected to the fact table(!)
-2. GPE Measure:
-1. SUMMARIZE - creates a table, where data are grouped by Start Date, End Date with SUM aggregation function (measure: GPW).
+2. SUMMARIZE - creates a table, where data are grouped by Start Date, End Date with SUM aggregation function (measure: GPW).
 Each client usually has more than one entry in this table, so we combine those rows.
-2. FILTER excludes contracts that are not in a date range.
+2. FILTER excludes contracts that are not in the date range.
 3. First COUNTROWS – counts rows in a table of dates when the contract is valid in the period given.
 4. Second COUNTROWS – count rows in a table of dates when the contract is valid.